vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 At the station my luggage is turned upside down yet again and I'm patted down like there is no tomorrow.
 Nothing turned up.
-At this stage I am ordered to take all of my clothes off.
+At this stage I am ordered to undo myself of my clothing.
 The police hasn't taken any real effort to engage in a dialog to discover my reasons for visiting Munich.
 After finding nothing after putting me through a demeaning experience I'm let of with as little as a "sorry".
-Going through an experience like this happened to be sufficiently degrading, to make me never want to have an encounter with the police again.
+Going through an experience like this happened to be sufficiently degrading to make me never want to have an encounter with the our friends at the police ever again.

 There I stand, in front of the precinct quite a distance removed from the station that I bought my ticket to, left to figure out alternative means of getting to my destination.
-The police doesn't even have the courtesy to offer my a drive towards at the very least the location where they ordered me to enter their vehicles after such a horrible experience.
+The police doesn't even have the courtesy to at the very least offer me a drive back to the location where they ordered me to enter their vehicles after such a horrible experience.

 <div class="element img">